MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 InfoPath Forms Services are deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
 After that date, InfoPath Forms Services will no longer be supported.
 Microsoft recommends exploring Power Apps as a potential alternative to InfoPath forms.

 ### Microsoft Workflow Manager
+Microsoft has released SharePoint Workflow Manager as the new workflow engine to power the SharePoint 2013 Workflow platform for SharePoint Server and replace Microsoft Workflow Manager.
+We recommend that all customers using SharePoint 2013 workflows upgrade to SharePoint Workflow Manager as soon as they’re able to.
+Microsoft will focus all future investments and maintenance on SharePoint Workflow Manger rather than Microsoft Workflow Manager, including providing support beyond the year 2026.
+For more information, see [Install and configure workflow for SharePoint Server](/sharepoint/governance/install-and-configure-workflow-for-sharepoint-server).

+### SharePoint 2010 workflows

-Microsoft Workflow Manager is deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
-After that date, InfoPath Forms Services will no longer be supported.
+SharePoint 2010 workflows are deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
+After that date, SharePoint 2010 workflows will no longer be supported.
+Microsoft recommends exploring [SharePoint 2013 workflows](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo#:~:text=%20Creating%20a%20workflow%20by%20using%20SharePoint%20Designer,for%20many...%204%20See%20also.%20%20More%20) or [Power Automate](https://flow.microsoft.com/) as potential alternatives to SharePoint 2010 workflows.

 ### SharePoint Designer 2013

 SharePoint Designer 2013 is deprecated but will remain supported with SharePoint Server Subscription Edition until July 14, 2026.
 After that date, SharePoint Designer 2013 will no longer be supported.
 Customers will be able to continue using Visual Studio to create and edit their SharePoint 2013 workflows after that date.

-### SharePoint 2010 workflows

-SharePoint 2010 workflows are deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
-After that date, SharePoint 2010 workflows will no longer be supported.
-Microsoft recommends exploring [SharePoint 2013 workflows](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo#:~:text=%20Creating%20a%20workflow%20by%20using%20SharePoint%20Designer,for%20many...%204%20See%20also.%20%20More%20) or [Power Automate](https://flow.microsoft.com/) as potential alternatives to SharePoint 2010 workflows.

 ### Internet Explorer 11